git-town/git-town/website/src/branch-types.md

 ## Configuring branch types

-You can change the types of indivdiual branches with these commands:
+You can set the types of indivdiual branches with these commands:

 - [contribute](commands/contribute.md)
 - [hack](commands/hack.md)